MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M08-empower-workforce-copilot-communications/05-Ex1-3-use-excel-analyze-communication-metrics.md

 4. In **Excel for the web**, select the **Upload a file** button, navigate to your OneDrive, and then select the **Boulder Q4 Newsletter Click Rates** file.

-5. On the **Home** tab, select **Copilot**.
-If a menu appears with **Chat** and **App Skills** as the two options, select **App Skills**.
-If your version of Excel has already transitioned from App Skills to Agent Mode, then selecting Copilot in the ribbon opens the Copilot Chat pane; from there, select **Tools > Agent Mode**.

-   > [!CAUTION]
-   > This task is written for the **App Skills** option, which is the current Copilot feature at the time of this writing.
-However, depending on your version of Excel, the **App Skills** option might not work, or it might show an error when you submit a prompt, even when you wait a while and try again later.
-If App Skills is unavailable or can’t complete your request, **open Copilot Chat and continue this task using your best judgment**.
-Within Chat, describe the steps you want Copilot to take (for example, “Create a risk table in the workbook”) and use the result as guidance to finish the task manually, if needed.
-Your Copilot experience might vary depending on your rollout stage, and that’s expected during the transition.

-6. If a message appears in the App Skills window indicating that **AutoSave is turned off**, select the **Turn on Autosave** button to continue.
-If you have multiple OneDrive accounts, Copilot prompts you to select the OneDrive account you want to use.
+5. On the **Home** tab ribbon, select **Copilot**.
+In the Copilot pane, leave the response mode selector set to **Auto**.
+Then verify the **Edit with Copilot** icon appears in the prompt field next to the plus (+) sign.
+If you don’t see it, select the plus sign and then select **Edit with Copilot** in the drop-down menu.
+The icon should now appear in the prompt field.

-7. You want Copilot to look for patterns and outliers in the data and to compare each department's performance to the overall average.
+6. You want Copilot to look for patterns and outliers in the data and to compare each department's performance to the overall average.
 So instead of using the predefined prompts that appear at the top of the Copilot pane, you decide to enter your own custom prompt to gather this information.
-    <br/>In the **App Skills** pane, ask Copilot to summarize trends in the open spreadsheet and identify any departments with below-average engagement.
+    <br/><br/>In the Copilot pane, ask Copilot to summarize trends in the open spreadsheet and identify any departments with below-average engagement.
+Ask it to display the results in a new sheet.

-8. Review the results of this prompt.
-If Copilot provided a table of the engagement trends, select the **+Insert to new sh**eet button that appears below it.
-Select Sheet 2 to view the table, and then drag the columns to expand their size so that you can read the data.
-Rename **Sheet 2** to **Below Avg Depts**.

-9. Note the suggested prompts that Copilot displays above the prompt field.
-These prompts are based on your previous request.
-If a suggested prompt says something similar to “**show a bar chart comparing open and click-through rates by department**” then select it; otherwise, enter this prompt manually.

-10. Review the chart that Copilot generated.
-You want to capture this visualization, so select the **+Add to a new sheet** button that appears below the chart.
-Rename the new sheet to **Dept comparison**.

-11. Let’s take a moment now and look at the suggested prompts that Copilot generates.
-The suggested prompts are based on your previous request.
-You can also select the **Refresh** icon that appears above the prompt field to generate a new set of suggested prompts.
-You can select the **Refresh** icon multiple times to see the full extent of suggested prompts.
-Select the **Refresh** icon several times to see the types of prompts that are available.
-Select any of the prompts that are of interest to you.
+7. Review the results of this prompt and then return to **Sheet1**.
+You now want Copilot to add a visualization of the click rates.
+Ask Copilot to add a bar chart that compares open and click-through rates by department.
+Ask it to display the results in a new sheet.

-12. You now want Copilot to refine your analysis by ranking departments based on their click-through rate.
-Doing so helps you focus on the departments that are doing especially well, or struggling.
+8. Review the chart that Copilot generated and then return to **Sheet1**.
+You now want Copilot to refine your analysis by focusing on the departments that are doing especially well or struggling.
 Recognizing top performers can help you replicate success, while identifying low performers gives you a clear starting point for improvement.
-Verify you’re on **Sheet 1** and then ask Copilot to highlight the top three and bottom three departments by click-through rate.

-13. Review the response.
-For each group, Copilot should provide conditional formatting rules to review and apply.
-An **Apply** button should appear at the bottom of the response.
-Select the **Apply** button to apply the conditional formatting rules to the spreadsheet.

-14. Review the results.
-In our testing, Copilot highlighted the click-through rate for each of the top three departments in green, and it highlighted the rate for each of the bottom three departments in red.
-Did Copilot do something similar for you?
+    <br/><br/>Ask Copilot to rank the departments based on their click-through rate and then highlight the top three and bottom three departments.
+Ask it to display the results in a new sheet.

-15. Since you must report your findings to the SLT, you want Copilot to generate a short summary of the data that was captured in this spreadsheet.
-Ask Copilot to create a short summary for the executive leadership team regarding overall departmental engagement.
+9. Review the response and then return to **Sheet1**.
+Since you must report your findings to the senior leadership team, you want Copilot to generate a short summary of the data that was captured in this spreadsheet.
+    <br/><br/>Ask Copilot to create a short summary for the executive leadership team regarding overall departmental engagement.
 Indicate the average open rate across all departments, the average click-through rate, and identify the departments with below-average engagements.

-16. Review the Copilot-generated summary.
-While the summary is OK, you want Copilot to provide a little better explanation.
-Ask Copilot to provide the data insights that were the basis for the executive summary.

-17. Review the results.
-If Copilot generated a table with a more thorough breakdown by department, select the **+Insert to new sheet** button that appears below it.
-Rename the sheet to **Dept Insights**.

-18. Lastly, you now want to go beyond the data and ask Copilot to help you interpret the results and suggest next steps.
-You’re looking for practical, strategic recommendations tailored to the underperforming groups.
+Ask Copilot to also provide some suggestions on how we can improve open and click-through rates for low-performing departments.
+Ask it to display the results in a new sheet.

+10. Review the response.
 This step turns insights into action, helping you improve future newsletter performance and tailor communication to meet employees where they are.
-To do so, ask Copilot to provide some suggestions on how we can improve open and click-through rates for low-performing departments.
+You can’t think of anything else to add to the brief, but you want Copilot to weigh in.
+    <br/><br/>Ask Copilot if there’s anything else it can think of to add to the brief to improve it for executive leadership.
+Ask it to prioritize each suggestion as either High, Medium, or Low.
+Ask it to suggest changes that you can review so that you can determine which ones you want to manually insert into the brief.

+11. Review Copilot’s suggestions.
+Ask Copilot to add the High and Medium priority items into a new sheet.

-19. Review the response.
-This step turns insights into action, helping you improve future newsletter performance and tailor communication to meet employees where they are.
-You determine that your analysis is complete given all the data that Copilot in Excel provided.
+12. You determine that your analysis is complete given all the data that Copilot in Excel provided.
 Since Excel automatically saved your file, close this tab in your Microsoft Edge browser.